-One of my favorite streets is Dizingof, where the pavement is painted with a chunky red texture made of berries that pedestrians squish and squirt, filling the atmosphere with natural sweet perfume.
-I get dizzy sniffing the air and thank the old Ficus trees for their fruit and addictive aroma that never fails to send me back to my childhood when I walked the streets with my grandfather.
+One of my favorite streets is Dizengoff, where the pavement is painted with a chunky red texture made of berries that pedestrians squish and squirt, filling the atmosphere with natural sweet perfume.
+I get dizzy sniffing the air and thank the old ficus trees for their fruit and addictive aroma that never fails to send me back to my childhood, when I walked the streets with my grandfather.
 The trees also offer delightful shade during the day and a delightful dinner for fruit bats during the night.
-The bats zip between the trees like porposing dolphins, affording only occasional glimpses under the yellow street lights.
+The bats zip between the trees like porpoising dolphins, affording only occasional glimpses under the yellow streetlights.
 They’re a lot of fun to watch.

-Then there’s the HaarBaha, Rotshilied (and others) hosting dozens of gourmet restaurants, ranging in price, style and taste: French, Japanese, Argentinian, Cuban, Polish, Russian, Turkish, Moroccan, American—some run by chefs, others by people native to the traditional flavors of their home country.
+Then there’s the HaArba’a street, Rothschild street, and many others, hosting dozens of gourmet restaurants, ranging in price, style and taste: French, Japanese, Argentinian, Cuban, Polish, Russian, Turkish, Moroccan, American—some run by chefs, others by people native to the traditional flavors of their home country.
 The smell leaving the restaurants unmercifully assaults your taste buds.
+A culinary heaven.

 Other areas smell differently.
 It is not uncommon to get an obnoxious whiff of urine going down a busy street.
 You find the old stench near bars, when drunks leave the loud music and can’t help but relieve themselves on the floor.
 It’s common.
 It hits you hard, so you have to quicken the pace to cleanse your nostrils.
 Walking fast, however, poses a real threat.
 Most of the city floors are cracked and bent and in constant need of replacement.
 Some due to natural erosion, others thanks to—again— the old ficuses that have grown so mighty they force the earth to meet their needs.
 The roots are thick and often climb over the pavement like in old children books.
 But the trees are old and sentimental; locals will be first to uproot.